Changing Domain Name & SEO Impacts: Expert Tips + Checklist

 Choose Your New Domain Name

-The first thing you need to do is choose your new domain name.
+The first thing you need to do is choose and buy your new domain name.

 Remember, this is an important decision - one you likely want to avoid making more than once.
 Choose carefully.
 Your new domain name should play a crucial role in your broader business strategy and align with your branding.